timvisee/advent-of-code-2020/README.md

 My [Advent of Code 2020][aoc-2020] solutions in the Rust programming language.
 This repository holds a separate Rust project for each day and part.

-This year I attempt to develop a short, compact and fast solution for each problem.
+This year I attempt to develop a standalone, short, compact and fast solution for each problem (day part).

 ## Timings
 Here is how long each solution takes to run to completion.
 All solutions are measured (non scientifically) with [`hyperfine`][hyperfine] on a `i5-4670k @ 3.8Ghz` machine running Linux.
-Timings include binary loading, execution, input reading and result printing timings.
+Timings include binary loading, execution, input and output timings.

 |                                                | part A                          | part B                           |
 |:-----------------------------------------------|:--------------------------------|:---------------------------------|